lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 tomatoes, etc into the database with `unit` units, making it easier for users to input such ingredients.

+We also decided to add some notes regarding some common ingredients since they are represented differently in the food database than what we are normally used to.
+One example is clarifying that salt falls under "Salt, table" to make it easier for users to find.

 ### 7.2

-## 8. Conclusion of the Project
+## 8. Project Conclusion
-We would say that we have learnt greatly from Orbital, particularly the many APIs and frameowrks (and lack thereof) we have had the pleasure of using, such as Flask, Jinja2, SQLite, etc and the other technologies such as HTML5, CSS and native Javascript.
+We would say that we have learnt greatly from Orbital, particularly the many APIs and frameworks (and lack thereof) we have had the pleasure of using, such as Flask, Jinja2, SQLite, etc and the other technologies such as HTML5, CSS and native Javascript.